 On Windows, it is necessary to install Perl in order to run some of

-the tests.
-A suitable choice is Strawberry Perl which can be
+choice appeared to be Strawberry Perl which can be downloaded from

-single Perl version.
-Furthermore, some PostgreSQL versions may be
+version.
+Furthermore, some Postgres versions may be linked with

-linked with non-current Perl versions.
-It is recommended that the
+non-current Perl versions.
+It is recommended that the latest Perl

-latest Perl version be installed as this will usually give the fewest
+version be installed as this will usually give the fewest test

 for more details.